The pkg and site subdirectories within the

 application as well as the "installed" files (the binaries, libraries,

 etc.) for the app.
-The site
+The site directory contains locally

 maintained packages; their source code is usually elsewhere, in a